What is Dabke?

 Why are men holding hands?

-Actually, women hold hands too when dancing Dabke.
-It represents the bonding of family, friends and community.
+Actually, women hold hands too when dancing the Dabke.
+It represents the bonding of family, friends, and community.
 Nothing more.

 Where is Dabke usually danced?

 At engagements, celebrations, and weddings

 We teach Lebanese style Dabke